the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 ## Methods of Primitives

-Primitives (e.g. string, number, boolean) in JavaScript are supposed to represent only a value.
+We have learned about more complex data structures such as functions and classes now, however, with this new knowledge let's take one step back to JavaScript primitives again.
+Primitives (e.g. string, number, boolean) in JavaScript as we have learned are supposed to represent only a value.
 However, you may have noticed that primitives have special behavior attached to them.
 For example, all string primitives give us access to the same **built-in string methods** such as `toUpperCase()`:

 {title="index.js",lang="javascript"}
 ~~~~~~~